last-brain-cell/IEEECS-bot/README.md

 - Provides onboarding assistance for new members.

 ### GPT Integration
-- Cog commands for interacting with GPT models.
+- Commands for interacting with GPT models.
 - Rate limiting to prevent token exhaustion.

 ### Event Management
-- Create and manage events within your Discord server.
+- Create and manage events within the server.

 ### Chat Gathering
 - Collects chat data for model training.